Majestic Theatre (Broadway): Seating areas

-The rear (west) end of the orchestra contains a shallow promenade with doors on either end.
+The orchestra's rear (west) end contains a shallow promenade with doors on either end.
 The orchestra is raked, but the rear rows contain stadium seating that is more steeply sloped than the front rows.
 The rearmost row is actually at the mezzanine level above the entrance foyer.
 Halfway through the auditorium's length are exit doors on either side, connected by a wide aisle that separates the front and rear rows.
 The orchestra and its promenade contain walls with alternating molded and flower/urn panels.
 Above the paneling, and around the exit signs above the side doors, are moldings with vine decorations.
 There are brass wall sconces on the orchestra walls.
-In the orchestra's rear section, the rearmost row has a decorative iron rail behind it, and another iron railing wraps around the front and sides.
+The rearmost row in the orchestra's rear section has a decorative iron rail behind it, and another iron railing wraps around the front and sides.
 The front of the orchestra contains rusticated wall surfaces with rectangular openings, which contain staircases to the boxes.

 The balcony level is similarly divided into front and rear sections by an aisle halfway across its depth.
 The rear rows contain paneled walls on the side and rear, similar to the panels at orchestra level.
 The front rows have arched panels on the side walls, which contain motifs of leaves and flowers.
 The walls originally had rose-and-gold damask panels.
 The arched panels are flanked by pilasters, whose capitals have reliefs of urns and caryatids.
 Above the arches are coved panels that curve onto the ceiling, with laurel-leaf moldings around them.
-The centers of the coved panels each contain a circle with latticework, circumscribed by foliate motifs and swags.
+The centers of the coved panels each contain a circle with latticework circumscribed by foliate motifs and swags.
 Brass wall sconces are mounted on the balcony walls, while chandeliers hang from the coved panels on the ceiling.
 The balcony has wide twisting-vine and talon moldings on its soffit, with light fixtures underneath.
 In front of the balcony are molded decorations.

 On either side of the proscenium are four boxes on the balcony level, which step down toward the stage.
 The fronts of the first three boxes are shaped like semicircles, while the front of the last box is interrupted by the balcony's front.
 The boxes' front railings contain molded motifs of talons, waves, and laurel leaves; these motifs are interspersed with urns in arches and cameo panels with dancers.
 The undersides of the boxes contain molded bands and medallions with overhanging light fixtures.
 The second box on either side is placed within an arched wall panel; it has a rectangular doorway with a triangular pediment.
 Flanking the second box on each side are fluted columns, above which is an arched band with acanthus leaves, as well as a coved ceiling panel.